 What others things can I do to increase team trust and cohesiveness?

 There are things other than team building activities that can be used to increase team effectiveness.

 One of the most crucial things that can be done in any team to, not only increase trust and cohesiveness but also effectiveness, is to understand each team members personality and work style.

 There are several tools that can help you measure and understand your employees' personality, read more about them on this article.

 If my team just don’t ‘gel’, should I consider changing the team around?

 It is possible that if your team has been together a while and they still just don’t gel, they might not be the right people for that team, and that no amount of team building activities will save them.

 Going back to my above answer, using personalities can help you build the correct team, and understand the personalities you already have on that team.

 It may be that the wrong people are in the wrong roles so your team isn’t working efficiently or effectively.

-Tools such as WorkStyle measure employee personality to give you in depth team analytics, behavioural suggestions and team improvement suggestions.
+Tools such as WorkStyle measure employee personality to give you in-depth team analytics, behavioural suggestions and team improvement suggestions.
 Click here to learn more about getting WorkStyle profiles setup for you and your team.